 At the end of the day, this is just advice and you get to choose how to go forward with your business and marketing efforts.
 But take this bit of advice… focus on the clients that you do have, deliver on the promises you make to your customers, and provide stellar customer service all the time.

 Take care of your customers and they will take care of you.
 Don’t worry about beating out your business competition.
-Worry about maintaining the client relationships that you do have, and they will take care of you.
+Worry about maintaining the client relationships that you do have.

 Don’t obsess over how your business competition operates.
 Find something to set yourself apart and capitalize on that.